Mincoiin/Mindaso/README.md

 Currently adds:

-55 new Jokers, 6 of which being legendary.
+70 new Jokers, 7 of which being legendary.
-23 new Consumables, and a new consumable type, Mixotic.
+30 new Consumables, and a new consumable type, Mixotic.
-3 new Booster Packs.
+4 new Booster Packs.
-5 new Seals
+5 new Seals.
+3 new Sounds.
+3 new Editions.
-and 5 new Enhancements.
+and 6 new Enhancements.

 Hope you enjoy!